un33k/django-uuslug/README.md

 0.1.0
 -----
-* Added the ability to truncate slugs + tests (viva Juan Riaza of Spain)
+* Added the ability to truncate slugs + tests (viva Juan Riaza of Spain for requesting this feature)

 0.9.0
 -----